Jrheldmann/covidAnalysisHousing/README.md

 Using the sample_data.csv I focused on the "cases" and "Cost" columns.
 I used the cases as the feature (independent variable) and the Cost as the target (dependent variable).

 ![scaled_linear_regression](https://user-images.githubusercontent.com/109091887/208565119-1a69f486-5057-426f-bc0a-daebbb983e16.png)
-{realized i need to label the axises to make the graph easier to read.}

 On Dave's suggestion, I scaled the data for cases and Cost and created a new linear regression model.
 The y-intercept changed due to the scaling and the slope changed from 0.06 to 0.08.
 There is a positive association between cases and Cost.
 It would be worth looking into the correlation coefficient also to see how strongly correlated the two variables are.